-In June 2021, Midpen purchased the former San Jose Water Co. property from POST and terminated the lease & management agreement.
+Purchased the former San Jose Water Company property from POST and terminated the lease & management agreement.

 In May 2021, the Wildlife Conservation Board approved a grant covering the full purchase price of \$1,075,000.

 In July 2020, the board approved the purchase and assignment of purchase rights of the 182.15-acre San Jose Water property to POST to allow Midpen to secure Wildlife Conservation Board grant funds.
 Midpen signed a lease & management agreement with POST to manage the property while under POST's ownership.